davidhallac/TICC/README.md

 ```
 car.py
 ```
 Runs an instance of TICC algorithm on the car example (case-study), as described in the paper.
 The parameters are the same as the TICC example.
+Note: this file is specifically useful for the car-example, doing some special input data handling for the car dataset.
+For running an instance of the TICC algorithm please use TICC.py or TICC_solver.py.

 **Parameters**